ansible/awx-operator/.helm/starter/README.md

 The `AWX.postgres` section simplifies the creation of the external postgres secret.
 If enabled, the configs provided will automatically be placed in a `postgres-config` secret and linked to the `AWX` resource.
 For proper secret management, the `AWX.postgres.password` value, and any other sensitive values, can be passed in at the command line rather than specified in code.
 Use the `--set` argument with `helm install`.
 Supplying the password this way is not recommended for production use, but may be helpful for initial PoC.

 ### Additional Kubernetes Resources
-The `AWX.extraDeploy` section allows the creation of additional Kubernetes resources.
+The `extraDeploy` section allows the creation of additional Kubernetes resources.
 This simplifies setups requiring additional objects that are used by AWX, e.g. using `ExternalSecrets` to create Kubernetes secrets.

 Resources are passed as an array, either as YAML or strings (literal "|").
 The resources are passed through `tpl`, so templating is possible.
 Example: